 A notable feature of the lily of the valley’s flowers (and one reason why they have been so popular for bridal bouquets) is that their whiteness is truly pure, the kind of clear, bright but soft white one sees in the finest white porcelain.
 There is no ivory, no cream, no yellow in their tint: only pure, virginal white.
 One of the reasons Diorissimo was such a masterpiece is that Roudnitska, its creator, contrasted in scent the purity of the flowers with both the green of the leaves and the earthiness of the leaf mould in which these plants flourish — and the virginity of the flowers’ fragrance and symbolism with animalic civet, a sexy, musky note that was traditionally used to bring radiance and warmth to lighter florals.
 In other words, the original Diorissimo of the 1950s was a wedding night in a bottle, in an era when more brides married as virgins, progressing from the white purity of the chapel and the veil to the radiance of the bridal chamber and heat of the marriage bed.

 If Diorissimo is a wedding night in a bottle, Muguet Porcelaine is the bride on her way out of the church, joyously greeting her smiling family and guests on the arm of her groom.
 The solemnity of the procession up the aisle is past; the vows have been made; the recessional music and bells peal out in joy and everyone is all smiles.
 And yes, it is bringing back a specific memory of my own wedding day, when I carried a bouquet with lilies of the valley that I had grown myself and my husband wore a boutonniere of the same flower.
-We were married in a majestic neo-Gothic university chapel, its darkness brightened by pools of colored light from its stained glass windows, and as we left the Chapel we came out into the sunlight of a beautiful April day that had started with a white spring snowfall and a soft, gentle rain.
+We were married in a majestic neo-Gothic university chapel, its darkness brightened by pools of colored light from its stained glass windows, and as we left the Chapel we came out into the sunlight of a beautiful April day that had started with a white spring snowfall followed by a soft, gentle rain, ending in brilliant sunshine.